Welcome!

 I am happy to report that some of my knowledge about perfume bottles was featured in a 2008 article for SmartBuy by Business Line.
 The article is titled "On the scent trail".

-The warmest thanks to the friendly owners of the resurrected Parfums Cherigan, who published my review of their gem, The Purple Bar, which has since replaced vintage Shalimar as my signature fragrance.
+The warmest thanks to the friendly owners of the resurrected Parfums Cherigan, who published my review of their absolute gem, The Purple Bar, which has since replaced vintage Shalimar as my signature fragrance.

 The deepest thanks goes to my friend Jana Menard over at the Fragrance Vault, a top-notch perfumery that specializes in high end, niche and vintage fragrances.